-Upon approval of the Department Head and the Director of Human Resources, employees may be compensated for courses from accredited vocational and educational institutions.
-Tuition reimbursement shall be limited to courses related to the employee's current job or any job family in the City to assist in career advancement, or courses required to meet educational degree objectives.
-All course require prior approval by the Department Head and the Director of Human Resources.
+Upon approval of the Department Head and the Human Resources Director, employees may be compensated for courses from accredited vocational and educational institutions.
+Tuition reimbursement shall be limited to job related courses or job related educational degree objectives and requires prior approval by the Department Head and Human Resources Director.

-Education costs shall be reimbursed to employees on a first-come, first-served basis for a full refund for tuition, books, parking (if a required fee), and any other required fees upon presentation of receipts.
-On a first-come, first-served basis, the maximum annual benefit per fiscal year for each employee is five thousand two hundred fifty dollars (\$5,250), until the maximum allocation for the entire bargaining unit of seventy-five thousand dollars (\$75,000) in each fiscal year period has been allocated.
+Education costs shall be reimbursed to employees on a first come, first served basis for a full refund for tuition, books, parking (if a required fee) and any other required fees upon presentation of receipts.
+On a first come, first served basis, the maximum annual benefit per fiscal year for each employee is \$5,250 (five thousand two hundred-fifty dollars), until the maximum allocation for the entire bargaining unit of seventy five thousand dollars (\$75,000) in each fiscal year period has been allocated.

-Reimbursements shall be made when the employee presents proof to the Director of Human Resources that they have successfully completed the course with a grade of "C" or better; or a "Pass" if taken for credit.
+Reimbursements shall be made when the employee presents proof to the Human Resources Director that he/she has successfully completed the course with a grade of "C" or better; or a "Pass" if taken for credit.